 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Sustainable benefits from Iceland's commitment to a "green journey"
+The lasting benefits of Iceland's commitment to a "green journey".

 Báo Quốc TếBáo Quốc Tế26/01/2025

 Baoquocte.vn.
-In the race for sustainable energy solutions, Iceland has many success stories, bringing practical benefits to its people, creating space for sustainable development.
+In the race for sustainable energy solutions, Iceland has many success stories, bringing practical benefits to the people and creating space for sustainable development.

 Nhà máy địa nhiệt và công viên giải trí Blue Lagoon, Iceland. (Ảnh: Getty Images)